 Much like Kofi Kingston and Seth Rollins, Becky Lynch is way too over with the crowd to not put both belts on her.
 WWE might not want all the main titles to change hands here, but this is too good of an opportunity to pass up.

-Find a comfy chair to sit in becuase you’ll need it for this potential seven plus hour show.
+Find a comfy chair to sit in because you’ll need it for this potential seven-plus hour show.